cvc5/cvc5/test/regress/README.md

 ```

 Sometimes, the expected output or error output may need some processing.
 This
 is done with the `SCRUBBER` and `ERROR-SCRUBBER` directives.
 The command
 specified by the `SCRUBBER`/`ERROR-SCRUBBER` directive is applied to the output
-before the the output is matched against the `EXPECT`/`EXPECT-ERROR`
+before the the output is matched against the `EXPECT`/`EXPECT-ERROR` directives
-directives.
+respectively.
 For example:

 ```
 ; SCRUBBER: sed -e 's/The fact in question: .*$/The fact in question: TERM/' -e 's/in a linear logic: .*$/in a linear logic: TERM/'